SabbyGallery/SabbyGallery.github.io/src/events/2025/05-open-meeting-2.md

 ---
-title: May Open Meeting 2
+title: "May Open Meeting #2"
 date: 2025-05-24
 time: from 2PM
 tags: [meeting]